gahlshemy/gahlshemy.github.io/docs/index.md

 Beyond learning and doing math, I greatly enjoy _teaching_ math, playing soccer, reading, going on runs, skiing, hiking, thrifting, speaking Hebrew and French, and walking around big cities.

-Feel free to check out the [blog](https://gahlshemy.github.io/blog), and do not hesitate to [reach out](mailto:gshemy@umich.edu) to me at any time if you have suggestions for study or just to chat :-P
+Do not hesitate to [reach out](mailto:gshemy@umich.edu) to me at any time if you have suggestions for study or just to chat :-P

 *Teaching*
 * UM Math 115, Fall 2023